Krimx/Rifts-Apart-Datapack/README.md

   -Use the Telebeam to teleport around the world with ease.

   -Ender Cutlass; a new sword which is stronger than netherite (Yes sharpness works on it the damage increase just doesn't show.
 Idk it's just Minecraft.)

+Chapter 2 features:

+    -Three NPCs from the three dimensions to give you exotic items.

+    -Wither Armor and weapon

+    -Changed Ender Cutlass (More balanced recipe and more rewarding obtain)

+    -Improve your items with reforge stones (Only works on items from the datapack until I decide if they should work with vanilla)

+    -Receive guidebook upon joining the world for the first time since importing the datapack.
+Should help you figure out how to advance.

+    -Full implementation of Black Hole Maker